All About Symbian - Reviewing software and hardware...

 i550 screenshot i550 screenshot i550 screenshot

-It's not clear where the GPS aerial is positioned on the i550, but I'd rate its sensitivity as equivalent to that in the Nokia N95 but less able than that in the N82, which has the aerial up top.
-There's provision for network assistance for GPS, but I didn't recognise the assisted-GPS server name in the settings, I guess this is something else that will vary according to the market being sold in.
-Making allowances for this, GPS performance was acceptable rather than stellar.
-Walking along a wide open road, the GPS fix did get lost a few times, but I was able to use Google Maps to show me on the planet and also to guide me along a planned route, junction by junction (manually).
-As with the Samsung i450, Nokia Maps won't install on the i550, but there are plenty of other S60 and Java navigation solutions and I'd expect most of these to work properly here.
+It's not clear where the GPS aerial is positioned on the i550W, but I'd rate its sensitivity as equivalent to that in the Nokia N95.
+I was able to use Google Maps to show me on the planet and also to guide me along a planned route, junction by junction (manually, of course).
+As with the Samsung i450, Nokia Maps won't install on the i550W, but there are plenty of other S60 and Java navigation solutions and I'd expect most of these to also work properly here.

 i550 screenshot i550 screenshot